uswitch/koa-core/packages/koa-access/readme.md

 ### API

-By default, the `koa-logger` will bundle the following properties into an object and fire them on the the `koa-logger:access` event.
+By default, the `koa-access` will bundle the following properties into an object and fire them on the the `koa-access:access` event.

 ```js
 {